 AWADS x Million Metres - A Partnership To Counteract Our Carbon Emissions

 Last month we excitedly announced our new partnership with Million Metres.
-An initiative of the Sustainable Business Network, Million Metres aims to raise the funds to restore 1 million metres of New Zealand's waterways with native plants and trees.
+An initiative of the Sustainable Business Network, Million Metres aims to raise the funds to restore one million metres of New Zealand’s waterways with native plants and trees.

 The Facts About New Zealand’s Waterways: